Counselling Skills 1

 Overall aims and purpose

 This module provides you with an opportunity to form and develop professional relationships.
 You will learn about the most important communication skills and begin to integrate these skills into your work as a counsellor.
-You will work in small groups to develop the ten keys to communication: one speaker will share their thoughts in the role of client, one listener will demonstrate skills in the role of therapist, and remaining observers will provide feedback on skills.
+You will work in small groups to develop ten crucial keys to communication: one speaker will share their thoughts in the role of client, one listener will demonstrate skills in the role of counsellor, and remaining observers will provide feedback on skills.
 You will work in a round-robin system to ensure that you adopt every role, and sessions will be recorded to allow personal reflection on your interactions.
 This important activity gives you a valuable opportunity to practice your counselling skills before working with real clients, and the development of these skills is an essential part of your development as a counsellor.

 • Honest and insightful reflection resulting in positive development of communication skills (safe practice) • Comprehensive knowledge and understanding of communication skills • Detailed understanding with no factual errors • Critical analysis showing evaluation and synthesis of ideas • Originality in approach, interpretation, and/or voice • Extensive independent research • Logically defended arguments with evidence for all claims • Highly focused and well structured • Excellent presentation with accurate and appropriate expression • Correct format in appropriate referencing style